 Insurance is good to have but ensuring safety protocol is followed on-site is the best approach for eliminating safety issues or injuries during work order completion.

-Ensuring safety on-site is a team effort and one that is made easier by clear communication.
+Ensuring safety on-site is a team effort and one that is made easier by clear communication and safety training.

 Make sure everyone is on the same page before work begins and that the whole team is aware of the risks involved in the job so they can be prepared.